AI4EduRes/AI4EduRes.github.io/README.md

 # Agenda for the day
-Please note the time is in CET.
+Please note the time is in GMT.